PCMBarber/terraform-minecraft/README.md

 `TF_VAR_secret_key`

-The IAM role the access key and secret key relate to should have access to EC2 VPC and Subnets fully at least
+The IAM role the access key and secret key relate to should have access to EC2 VPC and Subnets fully at least.

+terraform init
+terraform apply

+After initial apply and destroy, server will self persist.
+To relaunch the server with the same state when destroyed simply init and apply again.